By Nasir Ali Hussain

 He smiled at that and said nothing.

 I too took it for granted that everything was going to work out for me like they did in these films… I now think that above the fantasy and escapism, the blind belief in a perfect future awaiting, was the greatest take-away I and many others took from Bollywood.
 That is the ultimate legacy of those films from those churned out by Raj Kapoor’s RK Studios through the 50’s to the 70’s; and all those other films I saw up till the mid 80’s.
 The blind, naive, yet honourable assertion that life was just like a Bollywood movie.
 That everything would work out the way I desired it to simply because that’s how things were supposed to work out.
 The good guys would get what they deserved and motorbike off into the sunset with the wind in their hair and the stunning girl sat behind them.
 While the bad guys got their deserved comeuppance.
 That blind notion that when all was said and done everything was going to turn out right in the end.
 That love was better than wealth, and that one should not think it a bad thing to dream.
 The more reckless and foolhardy the dream, all the more better…And therein lies the greatest acquittal for those films of the past that I grew up up.
 Because maybe, when all is said and done, perhaps I still do see life that way.
 Maybe life itself is but a script penned by the greatest script writer of all?
-And let he who tells the best story win.
+And if that truly be so, then let he who tells the best story win.

 Note: This is a companion piece to my previous piece on Folk Horror. https://spiralstaircase.blog/2021/08/16/1033/